wsaada19/CommunityQuests/README.md

 ```

 ### Competitive vs. Cooperative
 There are two quest types to chose from: competitive and cooperative.
-If you're using the GUI which is opened from the /sp start command, after chosing the quest you'd like to run you're presented with a
+If you're using the GUI which is opened from the /sp start command, after choosing the quest you'd like to run you're presented with a
 GUI to pick the type.
 You can also do /sq start [QuestId] [coop/comp] .
 I plan on adding the option to bind
-a quest to a specific type in the config going forward.
+a quest to a specific type in the config in a later update.

 #### Cooperative
 Cooperative quests involve everyone on the server working together to complete the goal.
 For example in the quest created in the
 configuration section, the quest will be complete once 100 zombies, pigs and zombie pigmen have been killed.
 Note: This means 100 total of
-any combination of zombies/pigs/zombiepigman kills that add to 100.
+any combination of zombies/pigs/zombie pigman kills that add to 100.

 Player's are rewarded based on how much they contribute to the quest.
-If the reward includes 1000
+If the reward is 1000
-money and Player1 kills 50 of the 100 zombies, Player1 will receive 500 of the server's currency.
+money and Player1 kills 50 of the 100 zombies, Player1 will receive 500.
+Item rewards are given to every player who contributes to
-Every player who contributes to the quest will be given the items.
+the quest.

 #### Competitive
 Competitive quests put player's against each other to see who can complete a goal first.
 Using our zombie/pig example
 from above, the quest will end once a single player gets 100 kills for the correct mob types.

 Money/experience awards work the same way as cooperative quests.
 If the money reward is 1000 the winner of the competition will
-get 1000 of the currency on the server.
-If Player1 came in second with 70 kills, he or she will
+get 1000 .
+If Player1 came in second with 70 kills, he or she will get 700.
+The winner is the only person who will get items in a competitive quest.
-get 700.
-Only the winner of the quest will get the items.
+Think of it as more of a challenge than a quest.

 ### Quest Types
 - mobKill
 - catchFish